nholtz/steel1-book/content/text/revisions.md

 ### Revision History

+### 2020-04-16:

+1. Added [Aid Sheet](aid-sheet/index.html) for final exam.
+This is the aid-sheet attached to the final exam last year, updated slightly.
+It will not be attached to the final exam this year.

 ### 2020-04-13:

 1. Updated [study guide](Study-Guide) to include topics before spring break.
 Relinked pointers to recorded lectures to point to backup server.